-- Being aware of LAC and previously-LAC in their classes and providing them with support and encouragement. - Preserving confidentiality, where appropriate, and showing sensitivity and understanding. - Being vigilant for any signs of bullying towards LAC and previously-LAC. - Promoting the self-esteem of LAC and previously-LAC. - Keeping the Designated Teacher informed about a LAC or previously-LAC's progress. - Having high expectations of the educational and personal achievements of LAC and previously-LAC. - Being familiar with the school's policy and guidance on LAC and responding appropriately to requests for information to support PEPs and review meetings. - Liaising with the Designated Teacher where a LAC or previously-LAC is experiencing difficulties
+- Being aware of LAC and previously-LAC in their classes and providing them with support and encouragement. - Preserving confidentiality, where appropriate, and showing sensitivity and understanding. - Being vigilant for any signs of bullying towards LAC and previously-LAC. - Being vigilant for any signs of safeguarding concerns surrounding LAC and previously-LAC due to their increased vulnerability to harm and reporting any concerns through school safeguarding reporting processes as soon as possible. - Promoting the self-esteem of LAC and previously-LAC. - Keeping the Designated Teacher informed about a LAC or previously-LAC's progress. - Having high expectations of the educational and personal achievements of LAC and previously-LAC. - Being familiar with the school's policy and guidance on LAC and responding appropriately to requests for information to support PEPs and review meetings. - Liaising with the Designated Teacher where a LAC or previously-LAC is experiencing difficulties